lobrylab/PitViper/README.md

 ### Inputs

-Prior to use PitViper, we need to introduce it's input files.
+Before using PitViper, we will introduce its input files.

-PitViper allow to start an analysis from raw data files such as FASTQ, already aligned BAM file or a count matrix.
-Depending of that, input files will be different.
+PitViper allows you to start an analysis from raw data files such as FASTQ, an already aligned BAM file or a count matrix.
+Depending on this, the input files will be different.

 #### Starting from raw FASTQ files